 Windsurf Cascade performs similarly for multi-file tasks and adds the advantage of continuous context awareness.
 It watches your actions and compresses that information into an ongoing AI understanding of your project, so you don’t need to restart context when you switch focus.
 For debugging across layers or refactoring shared interfaces, the cross-cutting work that breaks most code generation tools, this architecture has a real practical edge.

-Claude Code’s 200,000-token context window is the largest among these tools, and it’s particularly relevant for agentic AI development on enterprise codebases where understanding the full system determines whether the AI can actually help.
+Claude Code runs on models with up to a 1 million token context window, the largest among these tools, and it’s particularly relevant for agentic AI development on enterprise codebases where understanding the full system determines whether the AI can actually help.
 A Google principal engineer publicly noted that Claude reproduced a year of architectural work in one hour, and Microsoft internally adopted Claude Code across major engineering teams for complex work, notable given that Microsoft sells GitHub Copilot.
 Copilot’s multi-file understanding has improved meaningfully through 2025 but still lags Cursor and Windsurf for complex cross-file refactoring, and it’s stronger on well-scoped changes within a single module.

 3. Agentic Capabilities and Autonomous Task Completion